Doomsday Preppers

-Doomsday Preppers was an American reality television series that aired on the National Geographic Channel from 2011 to 2014.
+Doomsday Preppers is an American reality television series that aired on the National Geographic Channel from 2012 to 2014.
 The program profiles various survivalists, or "preppers", who are preparing to survive the various circumstances that may cause the end of civilization, including economic collapse, societal collapse, and electromagnetic pulse.
 The quality of their preparations is graded by the consulting company Practical Preppers, who provide analysis and recommendations for improvements.

 Development

 Casting for the first season began September 2011.
 Casting for a second season began April 2012.
 The series' third season premiered on October 29, 2013.
 The series concluded its fourth and final season in August 2014.

 Dräger equipment, Wise Food Storage Company and the United States Gold Bureau are sponsors of the show.